orangecms/fxos-workshop/src/slides.md

 ---

-## Projekt installieren und starten
+## Install and run the project

-- Play-Button ▶ drücken
+- Push the play button ▶

 ![WebIDE Installation](img/webide-open-app-2.png)